-Need to ditch that starchy Traditional Risotto? this quick and easy low carb Cauliflower Mushroom Risotto and be made in a quarter of the time as the classic preperation and with about 10 times less carbs per serving its the perfect side dish for your keto lifestyle
+Need to ditch that starchy Traditional Risotto?
+This easy low carb Cauliflower Mushroom Risotto and be made in a quarter of the time as the classic preperation.
+With about 10 times less carbs per serving its the perfect side dish for your keto lifestyle

-Most people think that risotto is a type of rice when in actuality it is a method of cooking, this keto version uses cauliflower instead of the more commonly used rice.
-Traditionally risotto is made by slowly adding warm stock to a grain, this version we will saute cauliflower with a bit of onion and mushroom and slowly add chicken stock.
+Most people think that risotto is a type of rice when in actuality it is a method of cooking.
+This keto version uses cauliflower instead of the more commonly used rice.
+Traditionally risotto is made by slowly adding warm stock to a grain.
+This version we will saute cauliflower with a bit of onion and mushroom and slowly add chicken stock.
 Cauliflower Mushroom Risotto is a great side dish for cutting the carbs as well as the calories.

-Risotto Makes a great side dish but can also be served as an entree by adding shellfish like lobster, shrimp or scallops.
-I recently prepared some delicious grilled swordfish (pictured below) with an Almond Ramp Pesto that was a perfect pair for this risotto.
-Traditional risotto normally requires your full attention, stirring constantly for a long period of time but this version can be made in under 10 minutes.
-Feel free to use any assortment of mushrooms (portobella, Cremini, shiitake, trumpet…etc.) you like or just keep it simple with button mushrooms.
-With cauliflower rice becoming more common you can find it pre chopped at a lot of fresh markets and grocery stores but you can take a head of cauliflower and either grate it with a hand grater or cut into smaller pieces and pulse it in a food processor.
+This Risotto makes a great side dish in just minutes.
+You can also serve it as an entree by adding shellfish like lobster or shrimp.
+I recently prepared some delicious grilled swordfish (pictured below) with an Almond Ramp Pesto.
+As always it was a perfect pairing of flavors for this risotto.
+Risotto normally requires your full attention.
+Stirring constantly for a long period of time.
+This version can be made in under 10 minutes.
+Feel free to use any assortment of mushrooms (portobella, Cremini, shiitake, trumpet…etc.) you like.
+Or just keep it simple with button mushrooms.
+You can find Cauliflower Rice pre chopped at a lot of fresh markets and grocery stores.
+You can also take a head of cauliflower and grate it by hand or cut into smaller pieces and pulse it in a food processor.

-For a super quick lazy version you can microwave cauliflowers with stock in a microwave safe container sealed with plastic wrap for about 3 minutes but using the stove top will give you a superior final product.
+For a super quick lazy version you can microwave cauliflowers with stock in a microwave safe container.
+Seal it with plastic wrap and microwave for about 3 minutes.
+Using the stove top will give you a superior final product.
 Whenever I need a quick side dish this cauliflower risotto is one of my favorites.